 Conclusions

-While current state of thermal energy storage is not where it needs to be to support global carbon net zero initiatives, many great strides have been made in the industry, to be optimistic on the chances of thermal energy storage being an effective solution to work in conjunction with renewable energy to significantly reduce or eliminate the world carbon/C02 footprint.
+While the current state of thermal energy storage is not where it needs to be to support global carbon net zero initiatives, many great strides have been made in the industry, to be optimistic on the chances of thermal energy storage being an effective solution to work in conjunction with renewable energy to significantly reduce or eliminate the world carbon/C02 footprint.
 To achieve a net zero goal of 2030, 2040, or even 2050, though the efficiency of thermal energy storage must increase significantly.
 A net positive energy storage system would be ideal, but that may not be achievable.
 The costs of these thermal energy storage systems must decrease significantly as well.
 These systems must be available on a residential, commercial, and industrial level.
 One of the biggest pushbacks on pretty much all green alternatives to fossil fuel in the world, is the costs.
 People do not want to have to pay more than they are already paying for energy, and cars, etc. While this may not be a great attitude to have, and we should all want to reduce our carbon footprint and make the world a better place, The unfortunate reality is people do not want it to affect their wallet or their lifestyle while doing it.
 So, until the price of these systems come down significantly, and the efficiency increases, thermal energy storage will not be a viable option.
 The research shown here though leads to the conclusion that thermal energy storage does have merit and have the necessary support to grow and evolve into what it needs to be to accomplish carbon net zero.

 Works Cited: